Flaxseed Oil: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 1. Anti-Inflammatory Effects: The process by which ALA is transformed into EPA and DHA might encourage the development of anti-inflammatory eicosanoids, which can aid in the management of illnesses marked by inflammation.

-1. Brain Health: DHA is an essential part of brain membranes, and research has shown that eating enough of it can enhance cognitive performance and lower the risk of neurodegenerative disorders.
+1. Brain Health: DHA is an essential part of brain membranes, and research has shown that eating enough of it can enhance performance and lower the risk of neurodegenerative disorders.

 The lignans in flaxseed also exhibit potential health benefits.
 They are phytoestrogens, plant compounds that can act similarly to the estrogen hormone.
 Studies have shown that they can have anticancer properties, especially breast and prostate cancer.